Ryan Baker: 2009

-After going undrafted in the 2009 NFL Draft, Baker signed with the Miami Dolphins as an undrafted free agent on April 30, 2009.
+After going undrafted in the 2009 NFL draft, Baker signed with the Miami Dolphins as an undrafted free agent on April 30, 2009.
 He was waived by the Dolphins during final cuts on September 5 and subsequently re-signed to the team's practice squad.
 Baker made his professional debut against the Buffalo Bills at Ralph Wilson Stadium on November 29, 2009, after being signed to the active roster the previous day, recording a quarterback sack his second play from scrimmage.

 2010

-Baker was waived during final cuts on September 4, 2010 and re-signed to the Dolphins' practice squad.
+Baker was waived during final cuts on September 4, 2010, and re-signed to the Dolphins' practice squad.
 He was soon reinstated to the active roster on September 18 after the team waived defensive end Rob Rose.

 2011

 Baker was released from the team during week four of the season, on September 28, 2011, to make room for running back Steve Slaton.
-Baker was resigned to the team on November 30, 2011 and Igor Olshansky was subsequently released.
+Baker was resigned to the team on November 30, 2011, and Igor Olshansky was subsequently released.

 2012

-On March 20, 2012 Baker was re-signed to a one-year contract.
-On August 31, 2012, he was released from the team during final cuts and later re-signed to the team during the second week of the season on September 12, 2012 in order to serve in a reserve role in place of the injured Tony McDaniel.
-Baker was again released from the reserve role during the third week of the season on September 18, 2012 and the team subsequently signed former Detroit Lions defensive lineman Andre Fluellen.
+On March 20, 2012, Baker was re-signed to a one-year contract.
+On August 31, 2012, he was released from the team during final cuts and later re-signed to the team during the second week of the season on September 12, 2012, in order to serve in a reserve role in place of the injured Tony McDaniel.
+Baker was again released from the reserve role during the third week of the season on September 18, 2012, and the team subsequently signed former Detroit Lions defensive lineman Andre Fluellen.

 Oakland Raiders

-2013

 Baker signed with the Oakland Raiders on August 5, 2013.
 Baker was released on the Raiders' final cut day.

 Personal life

-The Ryan Baker Foundation

 During the summer, The Ryan Baker Foundation hosts the annual Ryan Baker Football Camp for youth football players in the Indianapolis area.